Terms of Service

 Schedule A: Business Associate Agreement

-This Business Associate Agreement (“BAA”) is by and between Wisdom, Inc. (“Business Associate”), and Customer (“Covered Entity”), and is effective as of the Effective Date.
+This Business Associate Agreement ("BAA") is by and between Wisdom, Inc. d/b/a Ember AI ("Business Associate"), and Customer ("Covered Entity"), and is effective as of the Effective Date.

-WHEREAS, pursuant to the Terms of Use, Business Associate will provide certain services to, for, or on behalf of Covered Entity involving the use or disclosure of Protected Health Information ("PHI"), and pursuant to such Terms of Use, Business Associate may be considered a "business associate" of Covered Entity; and
+WHEREAS, pursuant to the Terms of Service, Business Associate will provide certain services to, for, or on behalf of Covered Entity involving the use or disclosure of Protected Health Information ("PHI"), and pursuant to such Terms of Service, Business Associate may be considered a "business associate" of Covered Entity; and

 WHEREAS, the purpose of this BAA is to satisfy certain standards and requirements of the HIPAA Rules and the HITECH Act, as the same may be amended from time to time.